Small lotteries, sweepstakes and raffles; application for a permit or notification of generally permitted events.

 For further information on the taxation of lotteries, please refer to the fact sheet of the Bavarian State Office for Taxes (see "Further links").

-If a small lottery or draw or raffle is considered generally permitted, you:
+If a small lottery or draw or raffle is considered generally permitted, you must:

-- Small lotteries or tombolas with a gaming capital of
+- small lotteries or raffles with a stake of up to

 - over 650 euros up to and including 5,000 euros, notify the municipality of the venue at least one week in advance;